 We acknowledge that privacy is a concern for visitors to our website.
 We treat any information that you provide through our web site with respect and confidentiality.

 It’s easy to participate.
 First, you will need to select a primary contact responsible for facilitating the Tomorrow’s Teachers Speak Up survey at your institution.
 The primary contact will then need to register your institution and update your institution’s profile by going to our Registration page or contact the Speak Up Team at email@example.com.
-To be notified when registration opens, please join our mailing list
+You may also register a specific program or school within a university by emailing our team.
+To be notified when registration opens, please join our mailing list.

 We provide a variety of tools to help you facilitate participation.
 The Tomorrow's Teachers Speak Up page offers convenient tools for helping make Speak Up a success in your institution.
 You can find promotional flyers, a banner ad to place on your website, sample emails for encouraging participation and more.